£12.99 – £24.99

 Grow type: Outdoors, greenhouse

-This Kumaoni landrace is a traditional multipurpose Himalayan domesticate.
+This Kumaoni accession is a traditional multipurpose Himalayan domesticate.
 Unique to a district of northern Kumaon bordering Tibet, it’s cultivated for fibre, seed, and hand-rubbed charas.
 Kumaon was for several years a part of the Kingdom of Nepal and shares its Himalayan traditions, including cannabis culture.

-Hardy and accustomed to intense rain, cold, and humidity, this Kumaoni landrace is well-suited to adaptation to northern climates.
+Hardy and accustomed to intense rain, cold, and humidity, this Kumaoni accession is well-suited to adaptation to northern climates.
 The majority of plants can be expected to exhibit moderate to high levels of CBD.
 Himalayan domesticates exist as part of crop–weed complexes, so some plants may exhibit wild-type characteristics.

 12 seeds, 5 seeds